 Urban design guidelines are required to promote high quality architecture and streetscapes, as well as protect the integrity of our existing built form.
 This is particularly relevant for the Downtown, which has suffered in recent years from a deterioration of the built environment that is having a negative impact on the City's image.
-Such initiatives must be encouraged in order to enhance quality of place.
+Although the Planning Act offers limited tools to implement good design principles for private development, sSuch initiatives must be encouraged in order to enhance quality of place.
 The City must show leadership by adopting high standards of design for public spaces.

 A focus on urban design and heritage preservation offers opportunities to create a unique lifestyle city.
 Greater Sudbury's natural beauty and ecology can be protected and celebrated through their integration into the urban landscape.
-Promoting innovative developments in eco-sensitive design will also help us achieve objectives set out in the EarthCare Sudbury Action Plan.
+Promoting innovative developments in eco-sensitive design will also help us achieve objectives set out in the EarthCare Sudbury Local Action Plan.